-Peter Eastway is a contemporary Australian photographer who is known internationally for his landscape and travel work.
-A practising professional photographer, he shoots editorially (mainly for Better Photography magazine) and works selectively in advertising and family portraiture, two diverse ends of the professional sphere.
+Peter Eastway is an Australian photographer known internationally for his landscape photography and creative use of post-production.
+A practising professional, he shoots editorially (mainly for Better Photography magazine) and works selectively in advertising and portraiture.

 Peter has been involved in photographic magazine publishing for over 30 years, establishing his own title, Australia's Better Photography Magazine, in 1995.
 As a result, Peter and his websites are a wealth of information on how to capture, edit and print, offering tutorials, videos and inspiration for amateur and professional photographers.

-Peter’s work has been published and exhibited internationally (USA, UK, Japan, Germany, Greece, New Zealand and Australia).
+Peter’s work has been published and exhibited internationally over the past 40 years.
 He was the author of the Lonely Planet’s Guide to Landscape Photography.
-His photography has recently featured on the cover of the Lonely Planet’s guide to Australia, in articles in the Qantas in flight magazine, and in an Apple television commercial.
-And he has worked with Phase One cameras, researching and promoting its high-end medium format cameras and Capture One raw processing software.
+His photography has featured on the cover of the Lonely Planet’s guide to Australia, in articles in the Qantas inflight magazine, and in an international Apple television commercial.
+And he has worked with Phase One researching and promoting its high-end medium format cameras and Capture One raw processing software.

-Peter Eastway is an AIPP Grand Master of Photography, a Fellow and an Honorary Fellow of the Australian Institute of Professional Photography, and an Honorary Fellow of the New Zealand Institute of Professional Photography.
+Peter Eastway is a Grand Master of Photography, a Fellow and an Honorary Fellow of the Australian Institute of Professional Photography, and a Fellow and Honorary Fellow of the New Zealand Institute of Professional Photography.
 He won the 1996 and 1998 AIPP Australian Professional Photographer of the Year Award.
-More recently he won the 2009 Kodak Award of Distinction at the international WPPI Print Competition held in Las Vegas, USA; the AIPP NSW Professional Photographer of the Year 2010; and the AIPP NSW Landscape Photographer of the Year 2013.
+He is a WPPI Master of Photography.

-Peter’s early landscapes were primarily black and white, carefully printed and toned, but with the advent of digital photography, he is taking a leading role internationally, creating a New Tradition of high quality landscape imagery.
-Peter speaks nationally and internationally on topics including landscape photography, Photoshop techniques, publishing and the business of professional photography.
-Peter is a member of the ND5 Ninety Degrees Five collective with Christian and Michael Fletcher, Tony Hewitt and Les Walkling.
+Peter’s early landscapes were primarily black and white, carefully printed and toned, but with the advent of digital photography, he is taking a leading role internationally, creating a New Tradition of high quality imagery, and speaks about ‘invisible Photoshop’.